thycotic/prs-docs/installation/prereq/sys-req.md

 [title]: # (Prerequisites)
 [tags]: # (requirements)
 [priority]: # (102)
-# Prerequisites
+# SQL Server 2012

-## SQL Server 2012 Express Prerequisites
+## Prerequisites

-SQL Server 2012 Express requires some software to be installed before it can be installed.
+### SQL Server 2012 Express requires some software to be installed before it can be installed.

 1. Windows PowerShell 2.0.